tom-pytel/pfst/README.md

   * `Global.names` / `Nonlocal.names`
   * `JoinedStr` / `TemplateStr.values`

-* Improve comment handling and get/put specification and get rid of anoying trailing newlines with statements, they were originally intentional but are too ugly.
+* Improve comment handling and get/put specification and get rid of ugly trailing newlines.

 * Lots of other stuff...